 How to upload your data to the OpenAPS Data Commons¶

 - A. Create a profile on Open Humans.
 Keep in mind that your name/username can be public; so you may want to choose a non-name related username.

 - Make sure to verify your profile (see Open Humans email confirmation).

 - B. (Optional, but recommended method for getting your data into OpenHumans).
 Use the Nightscout Data Transfer app to upload your data into

 - 1. Go to the Nightscout Data Transfer App webpage

-- 2. Scroll down to the bottom of the page and click “Connect Nightscout Data Transfer”.
+- 2a.
+NEW USERS: Scroll down to the bottom of the page and click “Connect Nightscout Data Transfer”.
 (Log in to your OH account first if you haven’t already).